-- 1. The permittee shall keep the following information on a monthly basis for EU-BULBCRUSHER: - a) The number and size of fluorescent light bulbs crushed per calendar week. - b) The number and size of fluorescent light bulbs crushed per calendar month.
+- 1. The permittee shall keep the following information on a monthly basis for EU-BULBCRUSHER: - a) The number and size of fluorescent light bulbs crushed per calendar day. - b) The number and size of fluorescent light bulbs crushed per calendar month. - c) The number and size of fluorescent light bulbs crushed per 12-month rolling time period as determined at the end of each calendar month.